Tummy Tuck Surgery - Cost / Price, Advice, Before / After Images & Videos

 What is a tummy tuck?

 A tummy tuck, otherwise known as an abdominoplasty, is a surgical procedure that helps create a more defined abdominal contour.
 It is currently one of the most popular cosmetic surgeries in the UK.
-This tummy tuck overview will be able to give you an introduction to the surgery.
+A tummy tuck is often combined with liposuction, for maximum results.

 What can a tummy tuck achieve?